Nursing Integrative Practicum Program Student, Faculty and Preceptor Roles and Responsibilities

 • Integrate ethical standards and practices into the clinical experience.

 • Meet regularly with faculty and student to discuss progress and to develop additional learning activities as needed.
-The frequency of these visits will be mutually agreed upon by faculty of record, CTA, and student.
+The frequency of these visits will be mutually agreed upon by faculty of record, preceptor, and student.
 The frequency of visits must meet the minimum standard set by the school.

 • Serve as liaison to faculty from clinical agency, facilitating problem solving when issues arise.

-• Participate in CTA training
+• Participate in preceptor training

 • Reporting Relationship: